 Is a DRO right for me?

-Your approved intermediary will let you know everything you need to do.
+If a DRO is right for you, an ‘approved intermediary’ will let you know what you need to do.
 An approved intermediary is an organisation that deals with DRO applications.

 You cannot get a debt relief order if you live in Scotland.
 The Minimal Assets Process (MAP) bankruptcy is similar.
 Find out how MAP bankruptcy works.

-• Interest and charges will also be cancelled.
+• Interest and charges will stop.
 These can be put back on your debts if your DRO fails

 • Your approved intermediary will send your application for you.
 This means you do not have to go to court

-• It is kept on a public register for 15 months
+• Your DRO will show on a public register.
+This will last for 15 months

-• It stays on your credit file for six years after it starts.
+• A DRO stays on your credit file for six years after it starts.
 This could make it harder to get credit in the future

-• It could be cancelled if your finances get better during the 'moratorium period'.
-This is for 12 months after your DRO is approved.
-The people you owe may then ask you to pay them back and add interest and charges to what you owe
+• Your DRO could be cancelled if your finances get better during the 'moratorium period'.
+This lasts for 12 months after your DRO is approved.
+Your creditors may then ask you to pay them back and add interest and charges to what you owe

-• It could be cancelled if you break the rules of your DRO
+• Your DRO could be cancelled if you break the rules of your DRO.
+You will be told what these rules are

 Chris on Feefo says:

-When your application is complete, the intermediary will submit it to the Insolvency Service.
-They will make a decision on your application within 10 working days.
-Find out more about getting a debt relief order.
+When your application is finished, the intermediary will submit it to the Insolvency Service.

 Most debts are written off by a DRO but there are some that cannot be.
 Like TV licence arrears and criminal fines.
 These will still need to be paid.